The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Distribution of the Horton--Strahler number of Galton--Watson trees

-In \cite{brandenberger}, Brandenberger, Devroye \& Reddad study the Horton-Strahler number of a Galton-Watson tree conditioned to have exactly $n$ vertices under the assumption that the variance of the offspring distribution is finite.
-To that end, they use a (little more than) local convergence of the conditioned Galton-Watson tree towards the corresponding size-biased tree.
-We adapt and extend this idea in a more general context using only the Many-To-One Principle to get the following. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree where $\mu$ satisfies (\ref{critimu}).
-Recall $\psi$ from (\ref{psi_def}) and $q_n$ from (\ref{qndef}).
-For all integers $n ,m\! \in\! \mathbb N$ such that $2\psi'(\P(|\tau| \! \geq \! \lfloor n/2\rfloor )) \! \leq \! \psi'(q_m)$, the following inequality holds:
+In \cite{brandenberger}, Brandenberger, Devroye \& Reddad study the Horton--Strahler number of a Galton--Watson tree conditioned to have exactly $n$ vertices under the assumption that the variance of the offspring distribution is finite.
+To that end, they use a (little more than) local convergence of this tree towards the corresponding size-biased tree.
+We adapt and extend this idea in a more general context using only the Many-To-One Principle to get the following. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree.
+Assume that $\mu$ is critical and non-trivial.
+For all integers $n ,m \in \mathbb N$, if $2\psi'(\P(|\tau| \geq \lfloor n/2\rfloor )) \leq \psi'(q_m)$ then it holds that